cnovoab/typeahead-backend/README.md

 if prefix is not provided, it will just search an empty string from the backend.

 ### POST /typeahead/set
-This is a post request with content type application/json with data {name: <name>}.
+This is a post request with content type application/json with data `{name: <name>}`.
 What it does is to increment the popularity by 1 in the backend when a name is selected.
 For example, if James is selected, we increment the popularity from 43 to 44.

 If name is not found, let's return status 400.